ryankurte/stm32-base/README.md

 5. Make something even more awesome!

 ## Building
 Once you have integrated this project with your project, you can build in the standard cmake manner.

 1. `mkdir build`
 2. `cd build`
 3. `cmake ..`
 4. `make`
+5. `make flash` (to program the attached device)

+## Examples
+A couple of ST Examples ported to this framework are included in the examples directory.
+To use, change to the `examples/EXAMPLE` directory and run the build steps above.

 If you have any issues, suggestions or alterations, feel free to open an issue or a pull request.